arifhaidari/step_detection_data_science/reports/correction_model_prediction.md

 ### 4. Impact of `acc_magnitude`

 - The **acc_magnitude** is directly proportional to step count (both left and right steps) and that is why it is chosen over only vertical acceleration.
-- Other attributes contribute to step detection but not as significantly as **acc_magnitude_mean**, which primarily defines the steps.
+- Other attributes contribute to step detection but not as significantly as **acc_magnitude**, which primarily defines the steps.

 ## Statistical Analysis